 - Put in refrigerator overnight or for at least 6 hours.

-- At time of serving, can add additional nut milk of choice, garnish with slivered almonds, shredded, unsweetened coconut & fresh fruit of your choice- berries are a great option.
+- At time of serving, can add honey, garnish with slivered almonds, shredded, unsweetened coconut & fresh fruit of your choice- berries or 1/2 banana are a great option.

-- If you plan to serve without fruit, you will want to add a drizzle of agave nectar, maple syrup or honey for a touch of sweetness.
+- If you plan to serve without fruit, you will want to add a drizzle of maple syrup or honey for a touch of sweetness.

 Another variation: Instead of cardamom and saffron, try adding 1 tablespoon of instant coffee for a delicious coffee flavor!